OracularIS/smartviu/docs/snowflake.md

 | `uc_use_snowflake_views`  | Enables SmartViu to use the default Snowflake views schema            | `1` to enable, `0` to disable |

 When uc_use_snowflake_views = 1, SmartViu automatically connects to the appropriate Snowflake schema.

+## Managing Snowflake Views in Smart MOCA Client

+While SmartViu allows you to query Snowflake data seamlessly within your smartviu screen, the creation and maintenance of Snowflake views is performed separately in Smart MOCA Client using the **Snowflake** add-on feature.

+### Key Features:

+1. **Create View(s)**: Automatically generate views in Snowflake for selected WMS tables.
+This ensures consistent data structures and makes querying simpler.

+2. **Drop View(s)**: Easily remove outdated or unnecessary views without leaving the Smart MOCA Client.

+3. **Missing MLS Text**: Fill in missing multilingual descriptions (MLS) for columns so that views are clearly labeled for reporting and end users.

+These capabilities ensure that your Snowflake environment is set up properly for use in SmartViu.